 And, in some cases, their balance might be affected too.

-If you think your child is experiencing any of these symptoms, then it’s best to see your GP who can have a closer look at their ears.
+If you think your child is experiencing any of these symptoms, then it’s best to see your medical professional who can have a closer look at their ears.

 Treatments for glue ear

-In most cases glue ear will resolve itself but it’s best to ensure that your GP is keeping an eye on the situation.
+In most cases glue ear will resolve itself but it’s best to ensure that your medical professional is keeping an eye on the situation.
 Regular check-ups are a good idea until your child grows out of the condition – most cases are resolved in a year.

 Unlike other ailments, glue ear cannot be treated with: antibiotics, decongestants, steroids, changes in diet or complementary therapies.